NerdNu/MobLimiter/README.md

 * **Entity Unload:** Similar to version 2.0, the new entity-unload system checks for entities unloading within chunks and culls them down to numbers specified in the config, if desired.

+MobLimiter also offers spawner modification protection to prevent unwanted changes to the mobs a spawner produces, as well as mob age locking for when you want to keep your baby a baby forever.

 Configuration
 -------------